-We have adopted the use of Class Dojo, as a behaviour communication platform bringing together parents/ carers, teachers and children.
+We have adopted the use of Class Dojo, as a behaviour communication platform brining together parents/carers, teachers and children.

 As a school we have up to 12 positive behaviour options on our class dojo menu.
-All teachers include the key positive behaviours, which link to our golden rules:
+All teachers include the key positive behaviours: